PC Fútbol: Other titles

 There were a number of titles released outside the main series: PC Calcio and PC Premier focused on the Italian and English football championships, and PC Clausura, aimed at Argentine market.
 Before the Euro'96, PC Selección'96, gave players the control of the Spanish team for the same tournament.

 PC Fútbol abroad

 Since the first versions of the game were only available in Spanish, the series market was limited, but the success was wide.
-In 1994 Dinamic Multimedia decided to reach the Italian and Argentine markets and published PC Calcio and PC Fútbol Clausura.
+In 1994, Dinamic Multimedia decided to reach the Italian and Argentine markets and published PC Calcio and PC Fútbol Clausura.
 Both were successful and followed by other versions each year.

 In 1996, Gremlin approached the Spanish company to develop new titles on their highly regarded Premier Manager series.
 Three games were released using the PC Fútbol engine, from 1997 to 1999.
-In 2000, EuroLeague Football, an English oriented version of PC Fútbol 2000 was released, published by Sold-Out Software.
+In 2000, EuroLeague Football, an English oriented version of PC Fútbol 2000, was published by Sold-Out Software.